 Easy Turkey Meatballs In The Oven: A healthy and delicious alternative to traditional meatballs.
 These lean turkey meatballs are packed with flavour and perfect for a quick and easy weeknight meal.

 These Baked Turkey Meatballs are a versatile and delicious addition to any meal.
 Pair them with pasta for a hearty dinner or a fresh aubergine salad on a crusty slice of bread for a lighter option.
-Use them as protein in your 15-minute noodles or pepper and chickpea stew.
+Use them as protein in this easy one-pan noodle dinner or use them in my pepper and chickpea stew.

-They're also perfect for dipping into homemade mayo or a tomato and garlic bean.
-Serve with garlic green beans, chickpeas ratatouille or a Mediterranean saksuka for a complete and satisfying meal.
+They're also perfect for dipping into quick blender mayonnaise 4 ingredients ,or a tomato and garlic bean.
+Serve with quick sautéed green beans and garlic, chickpea ratatouille or a Mediterranean saksuka for a complete and satisfying meal.

 Jump to:

 There are lots of ways to enjoy these meatballs!
 Add them to a toasted bun with your favourite toppings, like lettuce, tomato, cheese, and some sauce for a quick sandwich.
-You can also toss them into a bowl of soup for extra protein or serve them as a side with some Lebanese rice, mashed potatoes, or roasted veggies.
+You can also toss them into a bowl of soup for extra protein or serve them as a side with some perfect vermicelli rice pilaf (no mushy grains), mashed potatoes, or crispy roasted cauliflower chimichurri bowl.
 Or enjoy them solo, dipped in homemade high-protein mayo.

 💗 Why This Recipe Works